MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M04_L04_Configure_and_Validate_Permissions.md

 1. On the **eshoponweb-vm** Azure VM page, in the toolbar, select **Start** to start it.

-   > [!NOTE]
-   > Next, you will configure the CI pipeline to run with the corresponding  agent pool, and validate the permissions to run the pipeline.
+   > **Note**: Next, you will configure the CI pipeline to run with the corresponding  agent pool, and validate the permissions to run the pipeline.
 You need to have permissions to edit the pipeline and to add permissions to the agent pool.

 1. Go to Project Settings, and select **Agent Pools** under **Pipelines**.